kyverno/chainsaw/website/docs/general/outputs.md

 ### Matching

 An output supports an optional `match` field.
-The `match` is used to conditionally create the output binding.
+The `match` statement is used to conditionally assign the output binding.

 The test below illustrates output with matching:

-TODO

 ```yaml
 apiVersion: chainsaw.kyverno.io/v1alpha1